 Let’s say you want to analyze the technology and business of ‘smart city’.
 ‘Smart city’ is huge and includes many different technologies.
 How can you get a first useful approximation for such a vast topic area?
 And what role do market estimates play?

-Here we describe how this works.
+Here we describe how an innovation analyst could do this.

 ‘Smart city’ market estimates from Mergeflow